mitchgrasso/beautifulai-challenge1/README.md

 - Your container element should layout it's child SimpleBoxes horizontally across it's entire width with each child SimpleBox taking the maximum available width within your container element evenly divided across all the child SimpleBoxes.
 - Each child SimpleBox should be 100 pixels in height and vertically centered within your container element.
-- There should be a 20 pixel gap between the edges of your container element and it's child SimpleBoxes and a 20 pixel gap between each child SimpleBox.
+- There should be a 50 pixel gap between the edges of your container element and it's child SimpleBoxes and a 20 pixel gap between each child SimpleBox.
 - Each child SimpleBox should display a number indicating it's index within your container element.

+- IMPORTANT: Your new container element should be a new class that inherits from one of the existing classes.
+You should not need to modify the existing classes.

 Your project should look something like this if there are 3 SimpleBoxes added to your container element.